CinCoders/research-back/README.md

-# Research Dashboard
+# Research Dashboard API

-The Research Dashboard is a system built to display informations extracted from the Lattes curriculum of professors.
+The Research Dashboard API is a versatile tool that not only extracts information from professors' Lattes curriculum but also qualifies and presents the extracted data in a more convenient and summarized manner.
+This unique feature allows for in-depth analysis and study of large groups of professors, with a specific focus on their publications, enabling researchers to efficiently assess and evaluate their academic contributions.

-## Technologies used
+## Main Technologies used

 - [NestJS](https://nestjs.com)
 - [Postgres](https://www.postgresql.org)